Healthdirect Free Australian health advice you can count on.

 • injury to your nerves or blood vessels during surgery

-If the knee becomes red or swollen, your pain gets worse or you become short of breath, go straight back to the hospital emergency department.
+If these happen, go straight to the hospital emergency department.
 These could be signs of a blood clot in your leg or your lungs.

 Should I have a knee replacement?

-To help you decide, you might want to ask your surgeon questions such as:
+To help you decide whether to have a knee replacement, you can ask your surgeon questions such as:

-• What are the possible complications and how likely are they?
+• What are the possible problems and how likely are they?

 • What can I expect during the recovery period?

-• How much improvement can I realistically expect after surgery?
+• How much improvement is normal after surgery?

 • Would a new knee last all my life?